File

 Can this help SEO and Core Web Vitals?

-Is this suitable for frontend engineering pipelines?
+Is this suitable for frontend workflows?